dhocker/athomeled/README.md

     </tr>
     <tr>
       <td>AutoRun</td>
-      <td>Script file to be started when AtHomeDMX starts.
+      <td>Script file to be started when AtHomeLED starts.
 The default is none.</td>
     </tr>
     <tr>
       <td>WaitForClockSync</td>